chartjunk/NLog.LoggingContext/README.md

 </table>
 <hr/>

-### IDs are unique for each LoggingContext instance
+For each LoggingScope instance, IDs are unique:

 ```C#
 public class MyApp